michaeljoseph/a-brief-history-of-the-word/talk/a-brief-history-of-the-word.md

 #3
 Presentation habits
 - looking at the projector
-- rambly, too fast, i mumble and eat my words
+- I'm rambly, I talk too fast, I mumble and eat my words
-- tell me when i'm looking at the projector please
+- Please tell me when I'm looking at the projector
 ---
 title: opinions
 # opinions